babelfish-for-postgresql/babelfish_compass/README.md

 Download an executable version here: https://github.com/babelfish-for-postgresql/babelfish_compass/releases/latest.

 Babelfish Compass v.1.2 (released 26-Jan-2022) is required to perform analysis for the upcoming Babelfish v.1.1.0 release.
-To run analysis for Babelfish v.1.0.0, specify '-babelfish_version 1.0.0' on the command line.
+To run analysis for Babelfish v.1.0.0, specify '-babelfish-version 1.0.0' on the command line.
 Babelfish Compass v.1.2 also contains many fixes and enhancements, notably the -rewrite option (see the User Guide for details).